-- Funding Required A minimum threshold of \$5,000.00 has been used over the thirty years of this reserve study with a monthly reserve assessment of \$4.00 and an annual increase of 3.1%. - NOTE: The board/management has expressed a concern regarding the retaining walls and the paths.
+- Funding Required A minimum balance of \$77,396.00 has been used over the thirty years of this reserve study with an average monthly reserve assessment of \$4.13 per Lot and an annual increase of 2.35% to reach full funding within the thirty years of the reserve study. - NOTE: The board/management has expressed a concern regarding the retaining walls and the paths.
 We suggest the board seek out a qualified, bonded and licensed contractor(s) to review these concerns and provide the Reserve Study provider with and copy of the results so that they can become a part of the reserve study.